darkplace-dr/Dark-Place/CONTRIBUTING.md

 You'll be brought to the page shown above.
 Write helpful text in the textboxs, then click `Create pull request`.
 Patiently wait for a maintainer to notice, review and merge your PR, and you're done!

-Finally, for assistance on various matters in the contribution process, you may join our [Discord server](https://discord.gg/B2scNCB2).
+Finally, for assistance on various matters in the contribution process, you may join our Discord server.
 Happy contributing!
+> [!WARNING]
+> Due to recent harassment that's been going on, the Discord server invite has been temporarily taken down until further notice.
+When things have eventually calmed down, we will add it back.

 ## Dark Place's Official Wiki
 Go to Dark Place's official [wiki](https://dark-place.fandom.com/wiki/Dark_Place_Wiki) and check out some stuff that's been implemented or WILL be implemented.